section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 As we have found out, your WordPress site is secure from any SQLi if your core files are updated.
 Nevertheless, the use of third-party plugins and themes change the narrative and can expose you exponentially.

-Here are a list of the most prone types of WordPress plugins that you should be on the look out for.
+Here is a list of the most prone types of WordPress plugins that you should be on the lookout for.
 They include;

 1. Subscription pop-ups
 2. Login/Signup forms